zackhy/Networks/README.md

   # Networks
 Music Recommender System

-Implement cosine similarity and collaborative filtering to build music recommender system using last.fm dataset.
+I was responsible for implementing cosine similarity and collaborative filtering to build music recommender system using last.fm dataset.